jordywastaken/MW3-Invasion/README.md

 Invasion is a modification of the singleplayer executable for Call of Duty: Modern Warfare 3 on the PlayStation 3 in sprx format.

 ## Features
-- Server menu, usable by all players when the user is the host of the current lobby
+- Server side menu, usable by all players when the user is the host of the current lobby

 ## Todo
 - Local client menu, usable only by the user at any time